 Luckily, there are some exercises and stretches applicable to both conditions that you can do to help manage your symptoms.
 Here are some options that can help with both tennis elbow and golfer’s elbow injuries:

-- Wrist Extension (tennis elbow): One of the common range of motion exercises for tennis elbow is wrist extension.
+Wrist Extension: One of the common range of motion exercises for tennis elbow is wrist extension.
 Begin with your elbow at a 90-degree angle, palm facing down, resting on a table’s surface.
 Gently extend your wrist to lift it off the table (this should not be painful).
 Repeat ten times.
 As you progress you can add weight, like holding a water bottle, to add resistance and incorporate strengthening into the exercise.

-- Wrist Flexion (golfer’s elbow): This exercise is similar to the wrist exercise above, but the palm is in the other direction.
+Wrist Flexion: This exercise is similar to the wrist exercise above, but the palm is in the other direction.
 For the wrist flexion exercise, begin with your elbow at a 90-degree angle, palm facing up, resting on a table’s surface.
 Gently extend your wrist to lift it off the table towards the ceiling (this should not be painful).
 Repeat ten times.
 You can also add weight resistance to add strength training to the exercise.

 You can also manage your pain by modifying the activities causing the pain, such as reducing the repetition or the duration of the problematic activities.
 You can also seek chiropractic care, which would include the stretches and exercises listed above.
 You might also be able to obtain compression or stability braces for your elbow (available from your chiropractor or you can purchase over the counter tension sleeves from your local pharmacy).
 You could also explore other treatments such as laser or shockwave therapy.